-Pillion passengers can make a claim if they were injured in an accident that was caused by the driver of the motorcycle, was the fault of another road user or pedestrian or was caused due to defects in the road surface.
+Pillion passenger claims involve a claim made by the pillion if they were injured in an accident that was caused by the driver of the motorcycle, was the fault of another road user or pedestrian or was caused due to defects in the road surface.

 You must ensure that the driver of the motorbike has pillion passenger insurance, as without this the driver could be held personally liable should you be injured in an accident.
 We can still act for you in this circumstance but clearly having to claim against the driver of the motorbike could be an unpleasant experience.